smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 The attributes of a captured job can be defined and modified in various ways.
-It is possible to modify the actual SBMJOB command parameter values, the job\'s command line or even the LDA content associated with the job.
+It is possible to modify the actual SBMJOB command parameter values, the job's command line or even the LDA content associated with the job.
 The priority of attributes definitions is:

 1. The original job attributes are captured by the LSAM.